 Audio only monitors generally cost less.
 Mainly because less electronic wizardry is needed.
 There are other differences as well.
-For example, audio baby monitors generally use analogue signals.
-Video baby monitors use digital signals.
+For example, audio monitors generally use analogue signals.
+Video monitors use digital signals.

-We’ll start off with video baby monitor, then move onto audio only baby monitor pros and cons.
+We’ll start off with video baby monitor, then move onto audio only monitor pros and cons.

 - You can see more than one child.
 Most video baby monitors can be used to view one or more camera unit.
 This is beneficial when looking after more than one child or toddler.
 This is helpful if children are in two or more rooms.
 You can scan between the rooms to see who needs your attention.

-- Can help sleep train your baby.
+- Can help sleep train your little one.
 At some point, you will need to move your baby into their own room.
-A video monitor can help your baby, and you, make the transition into their own room.
+A video monitor can help your child, and you, make the transition into their own room.

 - Useful when introducing your child to their first proper bed.
 Some babies / toddlers acclimatise well to a new bed.
 Others love the freedom their new bed gives them.
 A video monitor can be a big help during this transition period.